 Namsto translates as ‘The Heavenly’ in the Tibetan Language.
-It is also the second largest salt lake in China and also the highest in the world.
-With more than 1,900 sq km of area in an elevation of 4,718 meters, Namtso Lake is a nature’s wonder to observe.
-The crystal clear water and the blue color from the sky are perplexing to watch.
+It is also the second-largest salt lake in China and also the highest in the world.
+With more than 1,900 sq. km of area in an elevation of 4,718 meters, Namtso Lake is a nature wonder to observe.
+The crystal clear water and the blue color of the sky are perplexing to watch.
 The lake water comes from rain and melted snow making it pure and clean.
 Visitors stroll around the lake and find a calm heart and peace of mind.
-The view of Mt.Neychen Togla is beautiful from the lake, and far in the horizon the blue lake seems connected to the sky as a single plain.
+The view of Mt.
+Nyainqêntanglha is beautiful from the lake, and far from the horizon, the blue lake seems connected to the sky as a single plain.

-Namtso Lake was also a practicing spot of Estoric Buddhism by the Buddhist Hierarchs in the early !2yth century.
-The hierarchs, also including the founders of Tibetan Buddhism involvement of the lake made Namtso Lake a holy lake.
-People worshipped Namtso Lake in the Tibetan year of sheep.
-Buddha and Bodhisavatta hold Buddhist rites in Namtso Lake; such is the belief of the local people.
+Namtso Lake was also a practicing spot of Estoric Buddhism by the Buddhist Hierarchs in the early 2nd century.
+The hierarchs, also including the founders of Tibetan Buddhism involvement in the lake made it a holy lake.
+Buddha and Bodhisattva hold Buddhist rites in Namtso Lake; such is the belief of the local people.
 One day excursion from Lhasa is easily possible.